-The 13th Alabama Infantry Regiment organized in July of 1861.
-It moved to Virginia in the spring of 1862 and fought in the battles of the Army of Northern Virginia until Appomattox.
+The 13th Alabama Infantry Regiment was organized in Alabama July of 1861.
+It moved to Virginia in the spring of 1862 and fought in the battles of the Army of Northern Virginia until it was surrendered at Appomattox Court House.
 The regiment mustered 1,245 men during the Civil War, of whom nearly 150 died in battle and about 275 of disease.

 |July 19||Organized at Montgomery under Colonel Birkett D. Fry.|